HuseenKhan/IEEE-802.11_based_MAC_Simulator/README.md

 Average defer per TXOP/Suessful Transmission.

 # Usage
-To run the simulator, simply execute the `main.py` file.
 To run the simulator, it is sufficient to run the `main.py` file.
-The Simulation_setup.py file sets up the simulation environment.
+The simulation environment is created in  `Simulation_setup.py` file.
 It defines:

 The number of nodes